 Ready for a Professional-Level Console?

-Then Martin M-PC with the Martin M-Touch may be just what you need.
+Then, Onyx with the Elation M-Touch (Formerly Martin M-Touch) may be just what you need.

-Coming in around $500 US, you get the power of the Martin M-Series consoles, the PC software and a killer hardware interface that you just can't beat.
-The M-PC software is free to try out and learn on your PC, and has a variety of other hardware interfaces available if the M-Touch isn't exactly what you need.
+Coming in under $500 US, you get the power of the Onyx consoles, the PC software and a killer hardware interface that you just can't beat.
+The Onyx software is free to try out and learn on your PC, and has a variety of other hardware interfaces available if the M-Touch isn't exactly what you need.

 There are a LOT of pro-level lighting consoles out there that can control a lot of lights.
 I've tried, and know many of them well.
-However, Martin M-PC really offers a unique blend of an easier learning curve, great functionality and really good value for your money.
+However, Onyx really offers a unique blend of an easier learning curve, great functionality, and really good value for your money.

 For most users, however, a full-on professional console won't be your first step into the lighting world.

-As I've laid it out above, I hope it is easy for you to find the console that is right for you, whether a simple two-scene desk or a new Martin.
+As I've laid it out above, I hope it is easy for you to find the console that is right for you, whether a simple two-scene desk or a new M-Touch.